josiegleeson/BamSlam/README.md

 # BamSlam
-Filter your ONT BAM and get full-length transcripts.
-This program has been designed for Oxford Nanopore Technologies' direct RNA sequencing data produced after mapping with minimap2 to the reference transcriptome.
+This script was written for Oxford Nanopore Technologies' direct RNA sequencing data produced after mapping with minimap2 to the reference transcriptome.
+It will output important statistics from your alignment data.

 ## Inputs:
 You will need to obtain a bam file by aligning your FASTQ/FASTA files to the transcriptome with minimap2 (minimap2 -ax map-ont -N 100).
 You will also need a GTF annotation file.